apollographql/apollo-server/docs/source/schema/schema.md

 Each of these is defined in detail below.

+FIXME This is an odd placement for this call-out.
+We haven't mentioned the concept of "fields" in this section.
+Should this go under "object types"?
 You can monitor the performance and usage of each field within these declarations with [Apollo Studio](https://studio.apollographql.com/), providing you with data that helps inform decisions about changes to your graph.

 ### Scalar types